Sonia-96/MyStudyNotes/C++/C++Notes.md

 #### Type conversion

-In type conversion, a data type is automatically converted to another type by the **compiler** at the compiler time.
+In type conversion, a data type is automatically converted to another type at the **compiler time**.
 In this way, the bit representation of the original type will be changed to that of the new type.
-It should be noted that the destination data type cannot be smaller than the source data type, that's why it is also called *type promotion*.
+It should be noted that the destination data type cannot be smaller than the source data type, that's why it is also called **type promotion**.

  There are four common ways to change the bit representation during the type promotion:

   1. smaller signed int -> larger signed int: **sign extended** (the sign must be copied an appropriate times to fill in the additional bits.)